 Elementary Teacher Education Program

-Students preparing to become elementary teachers should choose a major appropriate to the instructional field and must also be able to demonstrate subject knowledge in American and world literature, American and world history, geography, economics, child development, science and mathematics.
+Students preparing to become elementary teachers should choose a major appropriate to the instructional field and must also be able to demonstrate subject matter knowledge in American and world literature, American and world history, geography, economics, child development, science and mathematics.

 Course requirements for the undergraduate elementary teacher education program include: